linuswillner/react-console-emulator/docs/API.md

       const lowerCaseArg1 = arg1.toLowerCase()

-      // What you return in this function will be output to the terminal return `test ${lowerCaseArg1}`
+      // What you return in this function will be output to the terminal
+      // If you want to render non-string items, stringify them before outputting them here return `test ${lowerCaseArg1}`
     },
     explicitExec: true, // If you need to execute your function again after the output has been emitted, enable